gbdev/pandocs/content/Timer_and_Divider_Registers.md

 ### INT 50 - Timer Interrupt

-Each time when the timer overflows (that is, when TIMA gets bigger than FFh), then an interrupt is requested by setting Bit 2 in the IF Register (FF0F).
-When that interrupt is enabled, then the CPU will execute it by calling the timer interrupt vector at 0050h.
+Every time that the timer overflows (that is, when TIMA gets bigger than $FF), an interrupt is requested by setting Bit 2 in the IF Register (FF0F).
+As soon as that interrupt is enabled, the CPU will execute it by calling the timer interrupt vector at $0050.